Approximate non-linear model predictive control with safety-augmented neural networks: Safe online evaluation

 \section{Safe online evaluation}

 In this section, we address the problem stated above by augmenting the NN in a safe online evaluation.
 We check online if $\Pi_\text{NN}(x(t))$ is a feasible solution to~(\ref{eqn:nominalmpc}) and provide a deterministically safe feedback policy that chooses between the NN sequence, if it is safe, and a safe fallback candidate.
 The safety augmentation further ensures that the closed-loop system converges.
-This idea is implemented in \algo\ref{alg:online-validation}, which we now elaborate.
+This idea is implemented in \algo\ref{alg:online-validation}.

-\algo\ref{alg:online-validation} validates predicted input sequences by an approximate MPC~(\ref{eqn:approximatesolution}) and provides a safe fallback solution should the approximate solution be rejected.
+\algo\ref{alg:online-validation} validates input sequences predicted by an approximate MPC $\Pi_\text{NN}$ and provides a safe fallback solution should the approximate solution be rejected.
 For each newly measured state~$x(t)$, the NN evaluation gives a predicted input sequence~$\hat{\pmb{u}}(t)$, which is checked for feasibility in line~\ref{alg:online-validation:feasible}, \ie$\hat{\pmb{u}}(t)\in\mathcal{U}^{N}(x)$.
-This requires the system dynamics to be forward integrated along the prediction horizon~(\ref{eqn:feasibletrajectories}).
+This requires the system dynamics to be integrated forward along the prediction horizon~(\ref{eqn:feasibletrajectories}).
 If~$\hat{\pmb{u}}(t)$ is safe, we select the sequence of minimum cost~$\pmb{u}(t)$ from~$\hat{\pmb{u}}(t)$, and the safe candidate~$\tilde{\pmb{u}}(t)$ in line~\ref{alg:cost-decrease}.
 Finally, the first input~$\pmb{u}_0(t)$ is applied to the system~(\ref{eqn:transition}) and a new safe candidate is created by shifting~$\pmb{u}(t)$ and appending the terminal controller.